Paul and the Nazarite Vow

 Numbers 6:1-21 Paraphrased

-"All the days of this separation nothing that is made of the vine tree, from the kernels even to the husk shall be eaten..
-All the days of the vow of this separation there shall no razor come upon the head: until the days of separation are fulfilled to the Lord, and he or she shall be holy, and let the locks of the hair of the head grow" (vs.4-5).
+"All the days of this separation nothing that is made of the vine tree, from the kernels even to the husk shall be eaten.
+All the days of the vow of this separation there shall no razor come on the head: until the days of separation are fulfilled to the Lord, and he or she shall be holy, and let the locks of the hair of the head grow' (vs.4-5).

-"And if any man dies suddenly by one who is separated, and defiles the head of his consecration; then the head of the separated one must be shaved in the day of cleansing, on the seventh day the head shall be shaved.
-And on the eighth day the separated one shall bring two turtledoves, or two young pigeons, to the priest, to the door of the tabernacle of the congregation" (vs.9-10).
+"And if anyone dies suddenly by one who is separated, and defiles the head of his consecration; then the head of the separated one must be shaved in the day of cleansing, on the seventh day the head shall be shaved.
+And on the eighth day the separated one shall bring two turtledoves, or two young pigeons, to the priest, to the door of the tabernacle of the congregation' (vs.9-10).

 Zealous for the law

 ". . .
 You see, brother, how many thousands of Jews have believed, and all of them are zealous for the law" (Acts 21:20 NIV).

 What is the law that is being referred to?
 Is it the Ten Commandments or some other law?
 As we review this event it will become apparent that the law referred to here is the sacrificial law which required the temple at Jerusalem for its practice.